 Need something more comfortable?
 Stop in at Litchfield Safari Camp or Litchfield Tourist Park.
 Both are located outside the park and make good bases to explore the region.

 Choose from a range of secluded camping spots along the river and close to scenic lookouts.
 Shady Camp and Couzen’s Lookout are a popular choice, and are a great place to check out the river, local billabongs and monsoon forests.
 Sites are fitted out with toilets and cooking facilities.
 From November to April road closures can occur due to high water levels – during these times camping is off limits.

 Before heading off on a camping trip, there are a few basic safety rules to follow.
 Camp in the designated areas and avoid the water’s edge.
-Also, pay attention to fire bans and be sure to use the pits provided for campfires and ensure they are extinguished when you leave.
+Also, pay attention to fire bans, be sure to use the pits provided for campfires and ensure they’re extinguished when you leave.